Natural Hazards Working Group - PLANALP

 - Report 2016-2019

-- Conference of the Alpine Conventions Natural Hazards Platform (PLANALP): "Protection Systems against Natural Hazards ‐ Durability through Systems Engineering?" - Summary and Recommendations
+- Conference of the Alpine Convention Natural Hazards Platform (PLANALP): "Protection Systems against Natural Hazards ‐ Durability through Systems Engineering?" - Summary and Recommendations

 - Persistence of Alpine natural hazard protection

-- Download more information about the Natural Hazards Platform documents and a summary on this PDF document
+- Download more information about the Natural Hazards Platform documents and a summary document

 - Recommendations on integral natural risk management